Code-Institute-Submissions/mcgarry-CI_Milestone_01/README.md

 ## Deployment

 The website was built using the Gitpod IDE and later the WebStorm IDE.
 An online Github.com repository was used but change to a local GIT directory.
 Both used version control and then saved/uploaded to Github.
-Because the site uses php it was deployed to a cpanel webserver and can be viewed at https://www.3rdcastle.com
+Because the site will evenutally use php it was deployed to a cpanel webserver and can be viewed at https://www.3rdcastle.com/ci/

 ## Installation

-Copy the site folder .
+Copy the site folder.

 ## API Reference